mchmarny/ns-label-operator/README.md

 Create the `ns-watcher` namespace and `trigger-config` config map with the content you want to execute when namespace is labeled.
 That file can include multiple YAML blocks.
 See [test.yaml](manifests/test.yaml) for example.

-> Note, the file you load must have `*.yaml` extension to be read by the operator
+> Note, you can load as many files as you like but the files must have `*.yaml` extension for the operator to read them

 ```shell
 kubectl create ns ns-watcher